 Mike Levine Lakelands Trail State Park

-Mike Levine Lakelands Trail State Park is a 33-mile-long linear trail that passes through woods, pastures, and wetlands.
-It offers views of the beautiful Huron River.
-It stretched between Ingham and Livingston counties.
-This multiple-use trail is suitable for biking, walking, running, and equestrian use.
+The Mike Levine Lakelands Trail State Park is a 39-mile-long linear trail that passes through woods, pastures, and wetlands.
+It offers views of the serene Huron River and many other bodies of water throughout the Brighton Howell Area and beyond.
+The trail touches each end of Livingston County and reaches Jackson and Ingham counties.
+This multiple-use trail suits biking, walking, running, horseback riders, cross-country skiers, and equestrian use.

 1. Stockbridge Trailhead (M-52 and S. Center St, Stockbridge, MI 49285)